Walter Bristow

 Walter Bristow (October 14, 1924 to November 30, 2013) was an American politician.
 He was a member of the South Carolina Senate serving from 1958 to 1976 and was a member of the South Carolina House of Representatives from 1956 to 1958.

+Among his legislative activities, Bristow was a proponent for the establishment of a South Carolina Commission for the Blind, introducing a bill to establish such an entity as early as January 12, 1965.